 - if you are scheduled to have surgery or any kind of vaccination, or have recently received a vaccine

-- Corticosteroids (eg, prednisone), costimulation modulators (eg, abatacept), interleukin-1 receptor antagonist (eg, anakinra), methotrexate, or tocilizumab because the risk of serious infections may be increased
+- Abatacept, anakinra, corticosteroids (eg, prednisone), methotrexate, or sulfasalazine because the risk of serious infections may be increased

 - Cyclophosphamide because the risk of developing cancer may be increased

-- Enbrel Prefilled Syringes is given as an injection under the skin.
-If you will be using Enbrel Prefilled Syringes at home, a health care provider will teach you how to use it.
-Be sure you understand how to use Enbrel Prefilled Syringes.
+- Enbrel prefilled syringes are given as an injection under the skin.
+If you will be using Enbrel prefilled syringes at home, a health care provider will teach you how to use it.
+Be sure you understand how to use Enbrel prefilled syringes.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

-- Remove 1 prefilled syringe of Enbrel Prefilled Syringes from the refrigerator.
-Wait 15 to 30 minutes to allow the medicine in the prefilled syringe to reach room temperature.
-Do NOT shake the syringe.
+- Remove 1 prefilled syringe of Enbrel prefilled syringes from the refrigerator.
+To make the injection more comfortable, you may leave the prefilled syringe at room temperature for 15 to 30 minutes before using.
 Do NOT remove the needle cover while allowing it to reach room temperature.
-Do not warm Enbrel Prefilled Syringes in any other way (eg, in a microwave or in hot water).
+Do not warm Enbrel prefilled syringes in any other way (eg, in a microwave or in hot water).

-- Do not use Enbrel Prefilled Syringes if it contains particles, is cloudy or discolored, or if the syringe is cracked or damaged.
+- Enbrel prefilled syringes may contain small white particles.
+Do not use Enbrel prefilled syringes if it contains large lumps, flakes, or other particles.
+Do not use if cloudy or discolored, or if the syringe is cracked or damaged.

-- Rotate the site for each injection.
+- Injection sites within an injection area (stomach area, thigh, outer area of the upper arm) must be rotated from one injection to the next.
 Do not inject into areas where the skin is tender, bruised, red, or hard.
 Avoid areas with scars or stretch marks.
 If you have psoriasis, try not to inject directly into any raised, red, thick, or scaly skin patches.